 The interesting thing about emoji domains is that the pictures are rendered via a coding system called punycoding which is the way emoji are communicated across systems and platforms.
 So, where we see the hourglass emoji, ⌛, the device reads the punycode associated with it to understand it.
 In this case, the punycode is xn — eih.
 So, when I registered this domain at GoDaddy, I had to type xn — eih.ws to register ⌛.ws (well, before Jon Roig created ❤️❤️❤️.ws that is)

-The reason for this puny backstory is to reveal that currently only .ws- the country code top level domain for West Samoa (and a few other minor cctlds)- accept the registration of emoji domains via this punycoding system.
+Currently only .ws- the country code top level domain for West Samoa (and a few other minor cctlds)- accept the registration of emoji domains via this punycoding system.

 This is a very valid point and one which can be demonstrated when Overstock.com rebranded to O.co.
 The CEO, Patrick Byrne, admitted that the rebrand was his ‘bad call’ in a conversation with financial analysts.
 61% of customers automatically went to O.com instead of O.co confusing the consumer and obviously harming sales.